LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/newexperiences.md

 ## Managers of messaging conversations: new workspace & new home page

-* **Who will get this**: Users who have ‘agent manager’ role + manage asynchronous messaging agents
+* **Who will get this**: Users who have the ‘agent manager’ role + manage asynchronous messaging agents

 * **What do I have to do to see this?** Nothing.
 This will be available as the home page for managers who  log in after the above date.

 * **Can I control who sees this?** Yes.
-In user management > profiles, you can turn off the ‘view agent manager workspace’ permission.
+In user management > profiles, you can turn off the 'view agent manager workspace' permission.

 * **What it will look like after the above date**: